Chaimaert/e-commerce-store/README.md

 --> Mobile App Integration: In addition to the mobile-optimized website, the platform may offer a dedicated mobile app for iOS and Android devices, providing customers with a convenient and seamless shopping experience on their smartphones or tablets.

+--> Project Repository: The repository contains all the necessary resources, including the complete source code, configuration files, and comprehensive documentation.
+This organized structure enables easy navigation and development.

+--> Postman API Collection: Alongside the repository, we'll receive a meticulously crafted Postman API collection.
+It allows you to interact with the project's RESTful API endpoints effortlessly, enabling seamless testing and integration.

 .
 For the Web application :

 Tech Stack :